Dental Crown & Dental Bridge at Plymouth MI: Which Option Is Best For You?

 Also known as a cap, a crown is made from porcelain, stainless steel, or gold.
 These materials are incredibly durable and generally last for 10 years or more when taken care of with a regular and diligent at-home oral hygiene routine.

-Bridges fill gaps left by one or more extracted teeth with a combination of crowns and artificial teeth.
+Dental bridges fill gaps left by one or more extracted teeth with a combination of dental crowns and artificial teeth.
 They rejuvenate the look of your smile while evening out the chewing workload on your teeth.

 When caring for these dental devices, it’s important to know that the section where your crown connects with your natural tooth – most often at or beneath the gumline – requires careful cleaning.
 This is due to the fact that the small connecting ridge can be a hub for bacteria and plaque growth, which, if left to flourish, can mean trouble since typical radiographs aren’t able to see through a crown at catch problems.
 The solution?
 A dedicated and thorough homecare regimen that involves brushing twice and flossing once each day, along with regular checkups and cleanings at our office.

-Curious about whether crowns and bridges may be right for your smile?
+Curious about whether dental crowns and dental bridges at Plymouth, MI may be right for your smile?
 Get in touch with Select Dental Group.
 As your dentist in Plymouth, we’d be happy to help!